marbybr/2AMV10---Group-17/README.md

 ## Running the code
 In order to run the code, open `app.py` in Visual Studio Code or another IDE of your choice. <br>
-After installing the dependencies, execute the following command to run the code:
+After installing the dependencies, execute the following command in the terminal to run the code:
 ```sh
 python .\app.py
 ```